Convention & Visitors Bureau

 Ralphie’s Indepdence Day Blast has been an annual tradition since 1941.
 Locals flock to the University of Colorado’s football stadium, Folsom Field, to take part in stadium-wide sing-along, listen to live music, see Ralphie — the real buffalo that is CU’s mascot — and, of course, watch the live fireworks show.
-The fireworks start at dark, usually around 9:30pm or so.
+The fireworks start at dark, usually around 9:30pm.

 July 4, 2017

-The beautiful Boulder Reservoir is the site of a fun, 5/10K Star-Splangled Splash foot race on July 4 at 8am — if you like the idea of lacing up your sneakers and really earning your holiday beer and brats.
+The beautiful Boulder Reservoir is the site of the 5/10K Craig Towler Freedom Run on July 4 at 8am — if you like the idea of lacing up your sneakers and really earning your holiday beer and brats.
 Families are welcome to come hang out at the reservoir, too, to picnic and cool off in the water.
-A beer garden will be open for those 21 and older.

 July 1, 2017, 8am-2pm